rockroman/ws/README.md

 ## Main Data Analysis and Machine Learning Libraries

-The version number of the libraries used can be found in the [requirements file](https://github.com/Werner-Staeblein/Project-5/blob/main/requirements.txt) of this project.
+The version number of the libraries used can be found in the **[requirements file](https://github.com/Werner-Staeblein/Project-5/blob/main/requirements.txt)** of this project.

 **[Jupiter Notebooks](https://jupyter.org/)** Open-source web app to create and share documents

 **[Kaggle 1.6.12](https://pypi.org/project/kaggle/)** Tool for download of dataset from Kaggle

-**[Matplotlib 3.4.3](https://matplotlib.org/)** Data visualisation library for correlation analysis
+**[Matplotlib 3.4.3](https://matplotlib.org/)** Data visualisation library for correlation analysis and creation of plots

 **[Numpy 1.19.5](https://numpy.org/)** Library for computing, providing a collection of mathematical functions to work on arrays